Retreat Advance? Could a wise retreat be the beginning of a great advance in a Pilgrim's life?

 Available as an ebook or in paperback at more than double the price.
 Your choice.

-On average, about 60% of a chiropractor's time is taken up with the management of lower lumbar back pain.
-One of the problems is that the pain recedes much fast than the tissue heals, making your back very vulnerable when you have 50 percent less pain.
+On average, about 60% of my time at the coalface is taken up with the management of lower lumbar back conditions.
+One of the problems is that the pain recedes much faster than the tissue heals, making your spine very vulnerable when you have 50 percent less pain.
+What's this got to do with retreat advance?